Heating and cooling a home are among the largest energy expenses most Americans face, says the U.S. Department of

 Right now, you might be enjoying low utility bills, especially if you live in a climate with perfect spring weather.
 But the “I can’t believe it’s this hot!” summer days are coming.
 Soon, you’ll run the air conditioning around the clock just to stay comfortable.

 That could cost you a lot of money if your system isn’t ready.
 These simple steps can prepare your AC for the warmer summer months.

 1. Change the filters

-This is probably the easiest air-conditioning maintenance you can do, but many people don’t do it often enough.
+This is probably the easiest form of air-conditioning maintenance, but many people don’t do it often enough.
 The filters should be replaced every month or two to keep your AC running smoothly, says the U.S. Department of Energy.